-D. Soil Background Determination.
-For impacts to soil due to E&P Waste, samples from comparable, nearby non-impacted native soil will be collected and analyzed for purposes of establishing background soil conditions including pH, electrical conductivity (EC), sodium adsorption ratio (SAR), and other constituents as identified in the E&P Waste profile.

-(4) Groundwater Sampling and Analysis.

-- A. Applicability.
+- D. Soil Background Determination.
+For impacts to soil due to E&P Waste, samples from comparable, nearby non-impacted native soil will be collected and analyzed for purposes of establishing background soil conditions including pH, EC, SAR, and other constituents as identified in the E&P Waste profile. - (3) Groundwater Sampling and Analysis. - A. Applicability.
 Operators will collect and analyze representative samples of Groundwater if: - i.
-Groundwater contamination is suspected or is known to exceed the concentrations in cleanup Table 915-1 or WQCC Regulation 41 numeric and narrative groundwater quality standards and classifications, as incorporated by reference in Rule 901.c; - ii.
+Groundwater contamination is suspected or is known to exceed the concentrations in cleanup Table 915-1 or WQCC Regulation 41 numeric and narrative Groundwater quality standards and classifications, as incorporated by reference in Rule 901.b; - ii.
 Impacted soils are in contact with Groundwater; or - iii.
 Impacts to soils extend down to the high water table. - B. Sample Collection.
-Operators will collect samples as soon as possible from areas most likely to have been impacted: immediately downgradient or in the middle of excavated areas in close proximity to the source of the impact. - i.
+Operators will collect samples as soon as possible from areas most likely to have been impacted: immediately downgradient or in the middle of excavated areas in close proximity to the suspected source of the impact. - i.
 The number and location of samples will be appropriate to determine the horizontal and vertical extent of the impact. - ii.
-If the cleanup concentrations in Table 915-1 or WQCC Regulation 41 numeric and narrative groundwater quality standards and classifications, as incorporated by reference in Rule 901.c, are exceeded, the direction of flow and a ground water gradient will be established. - iii.
+If the cleanup concentrations in Table 915-1 or WQCC Regulation 41 numeric and narrative Groundwater quality standards and classifications, as incorporated by reference in Rule 901.b, are exceeded, the direction of flow and a Groundwater gradient will be established. - iii.
 The Director may require the installation of temporary or permanent monitoring wells as necessary for sample collection.
-All monitoring wells will be constructed and permitted in accordance with the State Engineer's Water Well Construction and Permitting Rules, as incorporated by reference in Rule 901.c. - C. Sample Analysis.
-Operators will analyze groundwater samples for constituents of concern listed in Table 915-1 as appropriate to assess the impact or confirm remediation.
-If an Operator believes it is appropriate to modify the list of constituents of concern, the Operator will submit, and obtain the Director's approval of, a modified list of constituents of concern through a Form 19, Spill/Release Report, or Form 27, Site Investigation and Remediation Workplan, as applicable.
+All monitoring wells will be constructed and permitted in accordance with the State Engineer's Water Well Construction and Permitting Rules, as incorporated by reference in Rule 901.b. - C. Sample Analysis.
+Operators will analyze Groundwater samples for constituents of concern listed in Table 915-1, or other parameters appropriate for evaluating the impact, to assess the impact or confirm Remediation.
+If an Operator believes it is appropriate to modify the list of constituents of concern, the Operator will submit, and obtain the Director's approval of, a modified list of constituents of concern through a Form 19 or Form 27, as applicable.
 The list will be based on site specific E&P Waste profile and process knowledge.
 Operators will analyze samples for additional constituents of concern upon the Director's request. - D. Impacted Groundwater.
-Pursuant to Rule 913.c.(6), if Groundwater contaminants exceed the concentrations listed in Table 915-1 or in WQCC Regulation 41 numeric and narrative groundwater quality standards and classifications, as incorporated by reference in Rule 901.c, Operators will notify the Director and submit to the Director for prior approval a Form 27, Site Investigation and Remediation Workplan, for the investigation, remediation, or monitoring of Groundwater to meet the required cleanup concentrations in Table 915-1 or in WQCC Regulation 41 numeric and narrative groundwater quality standards and classifications, as incorporated by reference in Rule 901.c.
+Pursuant to Rule 913.c.(6), if Groundwater contaminants exceed the concentrations listed in Table 915-1 or in WQCC Regulation 41 numeric and narrative Groundwater quality standards and classifications, as incorporated by reference in Rule 901.b, Operators will notify the Director and submit to the Director for prior approval a Form 27 for the investigation, Remediation, or monitoring of

+Groundwater to meet the required cleanup concentrations in Table 915-1 or in WQCC Regulation 41 numeric and narrative Groundwater quality standards and classifications, as incorporated by reference in Rule 901.b.